foundersandcoders/coursebook/src/course/syllabus/foundation/pre-course/schedule.md

+### Spring Term unschool workshop dates:

+- Saturday 27th January
+- Saturday 17th February
+- Saturday 2nd March
+- Saturday 16th March

+***Students on the foundation programme are expected to attend all unschool workshops***

-We'd like you to spend some time before starting the course working on useful fundamentals.
+### We'd like you to spend some time before starting the course working on useful fundamentals.

 1. [Command-line primer](https://www.digitalocean.com/community/tutorials/a-linux-command-line-primer)